-Reapplications submitted by previously denied applicants are considered as first time applications, and the applicants must attend the Autism Waiver Initial Provider Training and Information Session.
+Reapplications submitted by previously denied applicants are considered as first time applications, and the applicants must attend an Autism Waiver prospective provider workshop.
 All application materials and documentation must be re-submitted to OSA and will be reviewed against current requirements.
 Materials and documentation on file from previous rejected applications will not be reviewed, considered, or accepted as part of the reapplication of any individual or agency.